raichkel/GR_in_VR/README.md

 will load in the necessary packages alongside this.

+The repository can then be cloned to your local machine as usual using `git clone`.

 # Usage

 The GR in VR project can be used to fully calculate a trajectory along a geoedesic, into a black hole, and then produce a simulation of the view for an observer moving along this trajectory.
 The simulation is produced initially as a series of equirectangular frames, and then these frames are 'stitched together' into a video format, which is then able to be viewed using an Virtual Reality headset.
+The project is optimised for use on a High Peformance Computing (HPC) system, specifically one operating with the SLURM scheduler.
+As such,

-`project/src/pre_computation/trajectory.jl` can be used to calculate the trajectory that an obseerver would take as they fell into the event horizon of the black hole.
+`project/src/pre_computation/trajectory.jl` can be used to calculate the trajectory that an observer would take from any given initial conditions as they fell into the event horizon of the black hole.
 A `.txt` file is produced with the observer position and observer velocity for each timestep.
+The Repository also comes with several example trajectories; `NAME OF EXAMPLES`, which can be used for !CORRESPONDING SCENARIOS].

 # Features